-For the past decade and a half, we at Colon Screening for Life along with our many other community sponsors have worked to increase the number of survivors by continuing to educate people on the importance of early detection and the prevention of colon cancer by regular screenings with events like the Colon Screening for Life 5K Run/Walk and 1 Mile Walk.
+For the past 16 years, we at Colon Screening for Life along with our other community sponsors have worked to increase the number of survivors by continuing to educate people on the importance of early detection and the prevention of colon cancer by regular screenings with events like the Colon Screening for Life 5K Run/Walk and 1 Mile Walk.

 What is Colorectal Cancer?

 This diagram shows the location of the stomach, small intestine, cecum, ascending colon, transverse colon, descending colon, sigmoid colon, and rectum.

 Colorectal cancer is a disease in which cells in the colon or rectum grow out of control.
 Sometimes it is called colon cancer, for short.
 The colon is the large intestine or large bowel.
 The rectum is the passageway that connects the colon to the anus.

 Sometimes abnormal growths, called polyps, form in the colon or rectum.
 Over time, some polyps may turn into cancer.
 Screening tests can find polyps so they can be removed before turning into cancer.
 Screening also helps find colorectal cancer at an early stage, when treatment works best.